 An Option Contract gives a buyer the right, but not the obligation, to put the property in escrow and close on it according to the terms of a referenced Purchase and Sale Agreement.

-An option fee is a non-refundable money paid to the property owner at the time of contract signing to give the buyer the right to exercise the option within a designated period of time.
+An option fee is a non-refundable money paid to the property owner at the time of contract signing to give the buyer the right to exercise the option within a designated period.

 The Doctrine of Equitable Conversion plays a crucial role in this process.
 Once a real estate purchase agreement is signed, the buyer becomes the equitable owner, and the seller holds the legal title to the property.
 Therefore, when a wholesaler sells the contract, they're selling their equitable interest or rights within the contract terms to another buyer.

 It is important to note that certain properties, like HUD homes, REOs, and listed properties, are not open to assignment contracts.
-REO properties, for instance, have a 90-day period before they can be resold.
+REO properties, for instance, have 90 days before they can be resold.

 Read Also: How To Find And Buy REO Properties: The Investor's Guide